wangshuang233/DPEC-VM/README.md

 ## Introduction
-The code implementation of VMLL is provided here.
-As a low-light image enhancement algorithm based on VMamba architecture, VMLL only needs to use a small amount of computing resources to achieve good image enhancement.
+The code implementation of DPEC is provided here.
+As a low-light image enhancement algorithm based on VMamba architecture, DPEC only needs to use a small amount of computing resources to achieve good image enhancement.
 If you find this repo useful, please give it a star ⭐ and consider citing our paper in your research.
 Thank you.

 ![fig1](./figures/fig1.png)